RunquanYe/Java/README.md

 ## Super 2048
-I made the game with some addition features that would make the game better and challenging.
+I made the game with some addition features that would improve the game and make it more challenging.

 <img align="center" width="370" height="500" src="https://github.com/RunquanYe/Java/blob/master/img/204801.PNG"/>